collinlewin/WoW_Rewards_Project/README.md

       - An interesting alternative is to buff either a random crafting stat or the player's highest crafting stat, which could emphasize the player's crafting build/prioritized stat and thus an identity for immersion purposes.

   - **Duration**
     - I am divided between two options for the buff duration: ~30 minutes, or 24 hours.
 The former motivates a single, continuous session of orders.
-The latter motivates a daily "streak"-style engagement of the feature.
+The latter motivates a daily 'streak'-style engagement with the feature.
 In either case, the duration is short enough to motivate more crafting orders, but not too short as to bring source of stress and hasty rudeness to the next customer.

   - **Stacking**
     - Another consideration is whether the effect will stack; that is, if the player completes an order before the buff expires, the duration will be reset and the player will gain a stack.
 Additional stacks will provide additional inspiration gain and thus incentivize "keeping the ball rolling", i.e. sustained Crafting Order completion.